Nazism and the Rise of Hitler

 • The democratic parliamentary system lost the trust of the public.

-History of Hitler’s Rise to Power
+Hitler’s Rise to Power

 This is one of the most important topics covered under Nazism and the Rise of Hitler.
 This topic describes the early life of Adolf Hitler and how he came into power and became the name he is known for.
 Go through these important pointers to understand it in detail:

 • Adolf Hitler was born in the year 1889 and raised in Austria.
-He enrolled in the army during World War I and acted as a messenger and soon was promoted to Corporal.
+He enrolled in the army during World War I acted as a messenger and soon was promoted to Corporal.

 • Bavaria was the first target of Hitler and planned to seize it.
 He launched an attack in 1923 but failed.
 After 1929, the whole economic crisis was tearing apart the middle-class families of Germany.

-• Hitler tried his hands at elections, but in 1929 his party only won 3.2% of the votes, though it soon became the largest party in 1932 by winning 37% votes in Reichstag, Germany.
+• Hitler tried his hands at elections, but in 1929 his party only won 3.2% of the votes, though it soon became the largest party in 1932 by winning 37% of votes in Reichstag, Germany.

 Reconstruction

-• Hjalmar Schacht was appointed by Hitler to recover the economy who employed full production and full employment through a state-funded work-creation programme.
+• Hjalmar Schacht was appointed by Hitler to recover the economy employed full production and full employment through a state-funded work-creation programme.

-• Hitler removed Germany from the League of Nations in 1933, cemented his position in Rhineland in 1936, and integrated Austria & Germany in 1938.
+• Hitler removed Germany from the League of Nations in 1933, cemented his position in the Rhineland in 1936, and integrated Austria & Germany in 1938.

 • Hitler then planned to wage war to gain resources out of the economic crisis.
 In 1939, he invaded Poland and declared war on France & England.
 In 1940, Germany sealed the tripartite pact with Italy and Japan.
-He attacked the Soviet Union in 1941, while the USA kept its distance to the war.
+He attacked the Soviet Union in 1941, while the USA kept its distance from the war.

 • When Japan bombed Pearl Harbor, a US naval base, the USA had to reluctantly enter the war.